Los Angeles Sexual Abuse Attorney

 What Is Sexual Abuse?

-- Unwanted violent sexual activity of any nature
+- Unwanted violent sexual contact of any nature

 - Threatening or intimidating someone into consenting to sexual activity